China's Tencent turns to US for IPO of its music business

 "Tencent has an overwhelming market share in a growing business," Travis Lundy, an analyst at investment research platform Smartkarma, wrote in a note Monday.
 He added that an IPO would give Tencent Music new funds that it could use to buy more content for its platforms.

-Tencent shares gained 2.4% in morning trading in Hong Kong.
+Tencent shares were up 2.5% in afternoon trading in Hong Kong.

-Global music streaming company Spotify (SPOT) went public in New York in April, earning a valuation of around $30 billion.

-Spotify and Tencent's music subsidiary announced a share swap in December, taking minority stakes in each other.
-Tencent's 7.5% stake in Spotify is now worth more than $2 billion.

 The planned IPO of Tencent Music comes amid a flurry of anticipated listings for Chinese tech companies in the coming months.